 At first glance, leading virtual teams seems to be not very different from traditional leadership and team management.
-However, there are critical differences regarding feedback techniques and planning strategies, with particular emphasis on risk management.
+However, there are critical differences regarding feedback techniques and planning strategies, particularly in risk management.

 This is part three of the article series about effective work from home.
 Please read the preceding article here.